BSc (Hons) (NFQ Level 8)

 - Achieving the Sustainable Development Goals

 The modules are delivered in a variety of formats, including lectures, labs and studios.
-They comprise individual and team-based work and assessment, as well as end-of-semester examinations.
+They comprise individual and team-based work and assessment, as well as end-of-trimester examinations.

 “By choosing to pursue Planning & Environmental Policy here at UCD, I have been exposed to a wide range of contemporary urban issues – from social inequality and cultural discrimination to urban housing crises and global economic disparities which are all paradoxical to the growth of cities and can be remediated through better planning.
 The degree equipped me with key analytical, mapping and design skills through lectures, studio projects and various field trips.
 Studying in UCD and pursuing my degree at the School of Architecture, Planning and Environmental Policy has been an invaluable experience for me and has prepared me to step up to future challenges as an urban planner. ”